Your Melting Pot Dining Guide

 The Melting Pot was the original fondue restaurant, opening in 1975.
-It is perfect for any occasion: everyday dinner, a get together with friends, romantic meal, or even a celebration.
+It is perfect for any occasion: everyday dinner, a get-together with friends, a romantic meal, or even a celebration.
 The Melting Pot experience is incredibly unique and unlike anywhere else.

-There is a Melting Pot location in 35 states plus Canada, Mexico, and Dubai.
-Every October thru December they host an in-store Saint Jude promotion and online all year by purchasing chocolate fondue wafers to use at home.
+There is a Melting Pot location in 31 states plus Canada, Mexico, and Dubai.
+Every October through December, they host an in-store St. Jude promotion and online all year by purchasing chocolate fondue wafers to use at home.
 Fondue for a good cause tastes even better!